-In December 2017, the Committee established minimum and maximum target bonus levels for four of the named executives for fiscal 2018.
-Our net income target for fiscal 2018 was \$219,462,300 which reflects an 18% increase over fiscal 2017 net income.
-Recognizing that any increase in net income deserves recognition, but that lower than targeted net income deserves less than the targeted bonus, the Committee allows for reduction of the bonus from target by 4.6% for every percent that net income was below the target.
-Conversely, if net income were greater than targeted, the executives' bonuses could be increased by 2.3% for every percentage point increase in actual net income above the targeted amount.
+In December 2018, the Committee established minimum and maximum target bonus levels for four of the named executives for fiscal 2019.
+Our net income target for fiscal 2019 was \$291,616,940, an 18% increase over fiscal 2018 net income excluding the net benefit from the 2018 Tax Reform.
+Recognizing that any increase in net income deserves recognition, but that lower than targeted net income deserves less than the targeted bonus, the Committee reduces of the bonus from target by 4.6% for every percent that net income was below the target.
+Conversely, if net income were greater than targeted, the executives' bonuses could be increased by half of the rate by which the bonuses decrease if net income were below the target, or 2.3%, for every percentage point increase in actual net income above the targeted amount.
 Please see our "Grants of Plan-Based Awards" table below for our threshold, target and maximum rewards levels under the HEICO Corporation 2018 Incentive Compensation Plan (the "2018 Plan").

-Our actual net income in fiscal 2018 grew by approximately 39.4% and was \$259,233,000 versus targeted net income of \$219,462,300.
+Our actual net income in fiscal 2019 grew by approximately 26.5% and was \$327,896,000 versus targeted net income of \$291,616,940.
 Accordingly, since our actual net income exceeded the targeted amount, the non-equity incentive compensation amounts set forth in the compensation tables below were paid to the named executive officers.
 The targets were not changed during the year.

-Additionally, during fiscal 2018, the Committee approved a cash incentive award for HEICO's Chairman of the Board and Chief Executive Officer, Laurans A. Mendelson.
-Under the aforementioned cash incentive award, Laurans A. Mendelson receives a fixed amount of \$650,000 cash should our fiscal 2018 net income increase over our fiscal 2017 net income.
-As previously mentioned, our actual net income in fiscal 2018 grew by approximately 39.4% as compared to fiscal 2017, so that the full amount of the previously mentioned cash incentive award is included within Laurans A. Mendelson's non-equity incentive plan compensation amount set forth in the compensation table below.
+Additionally, during fiscal 2019, the Committee approved a cash incentive award for HEICO's Chairman of the Board and Chief Executive Officer, Laurans A. Mendelson.
+Under the aforementioned cash incentive award, Laurans A. Mendelson would receive a fixed amount of \$700,000 cash should our fiscal 2019 net income increase over our fiscal 2018 net income.
+As previously mentioned, our actual net income in fiscal 2019 grew by approximately 26.5% as compared to fiscal 2018, so that the full amount of the cash incentive award is included within Laurans A. Mendelson's non-equity incentive plan compensation amount set forth in the compensation table below.